Ramez Naam is a professional technologist and science fiction writer.

 He was involved in the development of widely used software products such

-Explorer and Microsoft Outlook.
+as Microsoft Internet Explorer and Microsoft Outlook.
+His last role at

-He was the CEO of Apex Nanotechnologies, a company involved in developing nanotechnology research software before returning to Microsoft.
-He currently holds a seat on the advisory board of the Institute for Accelerating Change, is a member of the World Future Society, a Senior Associate of the Foresight Institute, and is a fellow of the Institute for Ethics and Emerging Technologies.
+Ramez currently holds a seat on the advisory board of the Institute for Accelerating Change, is a member of the World Future Society, a Senior Associate of the Foresight Institute, and is a fellow of the Institute for Ethics and Emerging Technologies.

 His patents include System and method for ranking search results based on tracked user preferences, System and method for generating attribute-based selectable search extension, Prioritizing search results by client search satisfaction, Inline search results from user-created search verticals, Machine directed improvement of ranking algorithms, Generating a subindex with relevant attributes to improve querying, and Smart links.

 Read An interview with Ramez Naam about his book More Than Human: Embracing the Promise of Biological Enhancement.
 Visit his Facebook page.
 Read his LinkedIn profile and his Wikipedia profile.
 Watch Nathan Buggia and Ramez Naam with Bing and More than Human: Embracing the Promise of Biological Enhancement.